Prapthi564/AZ-900T0x-MicrosoftAzureFundamentals/Instructions/Labs/18-Explore the Trust Center.md

 In this exercise, we accessed Microsoft Compliance Offerings to explore the available compliance resources and standards.
 We also accessed the Service Trust Portal (STP) to review security and compliance details related to Microsoft services.
 Throughout the exercise, we gained valuable insight into managing compliance and security requirements in a cloud environment.

 ## Review
-In this lab, you have completed:
+In this lab, you have:
-- Access Microsoft Compliance Offerings
+- Accessed Microsoft Compliance Offerings.
-- Access the Service Trust Portal (STP)
+- Accessed the Service Trust Portal (STP).

-## Reference link
+## Reference Link

 - https://learn.microsoft.com/en-us/azure/compliance/offerings/